SaxionMechatronics/ai4rob_course/docs/reinforcement_learning/index.md

 ## Overview

-This module focuses on reinforcement learning techniques for robotic control, decision-making, and autonomous behavior.
+This module focuses on reinforcement learning (RL) techniques for robotic control, decision-making, and autonomous behavior.
 Learn how robots can learn from interaction with their environment.

 ## Topics Covered

 - **Introduction to RL**: Intuitive explanation of RL concepts with real-world examples from Boston Dynamics, drone racing, and more.
 - **Markov Decision Processes (MDPs)**: Mathematical framework: states, actions, rewards, transitions, and the Bellman equations.
 - **Policy vs Value-Based Methods**: Understanding the fundamental difference between learning values vs learning policies directly.
 - **Q-Learning**: The classic value-based algorithm with detailed implementation and convergence properties.
 - **Policy Gradients**: Direct policy optimization using gradient ascent on expected returns.
 - **Practical Implementation**: Build REINFORCE from scratch and compare with PPO from Stable-Baselines3.

 ## Learning Path